SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 The List Report pages offers per default page variant management.\
 With it, all personalizations of visible selection fields and table columns can be saved as a presentation variant.\
-With the page map, you can switch to control level variant management.
+With the Page Map, you can switch to control level variant management.
 This allows separate management of filter and table variants on the List Report page.\
 (4) In the Page Editor properties for table view, open drop down box **Variant Management** and select **Control**.